Royal Edward Victualling Yard

-The Royal Edward Victualling Yard (REVY) is a heritage-listed former naval victualling yard and warehouses, now vacant or used for television studio offices, at 38-42 Pirrama Road in the inner city Sydney suburb of Pyrmont in the City of Sydney local government area of New South Wales, Australia.
+The Royal Edward Victualling Yard (REVY) is a heritage-listed former naval victualling yard and warehouses, in the inner city Sydney suburb of Pyrmont in the City of Sydney local government area of New South Wales, Australia.
 It was designed by Walter Liberty Vernon (Buildings A and B and C) and built from 1904 to 1912 by McLeod Brothers (Buildings A, B) and NSW Public Works Department (Bdg C).
-It is also known as Buildings A & B: REVY Main Warehouse, Naval Warehouse and Royal Edward Victualling Yard, Building C: Former Commonwealth Ordnance Stores.
+The buildings are also known as Buildings A & B: REVY Main Warehouse, Naval Warehouse and Royal Edward Victualling Yard, Building C: Former Commonwealth Ordnance Stores.
 The property was added to the New South Wales State Heritage Register on 22 March 2011.

-Formerly used as the headquarters of the Seven Network, REVY was purchased by Google in 2018.
+Formerly used as the headquarters of the Seven Network, REVY buildings A and B, at 38-42 Pirrama Road, were purchased by Google in 2018.
+The REVY C building, at 8 Darling Island Road, has been converted to luxury apartments.

 History

 Indigenous history

 The Royal Edward Victualling Yard is located on land originally inhabited by the Cadigal people.
 Their land south of Port Jackson stretched from South Head to Petersham.
-The coastal Aborigines around Sydney became known to Europeans as the "Eora People".
+The coastal Aborigines around Sydney became known to Europeans as the "Eora people".
 The word Eora means "here" or "from this place".
 Local Aboriginal people used the word to describe to the British where they came from and so the word was then used to define the Aboriginal people themselves.
 The people used the harbour for food using fishing line made from the inner bark of the kurrajong and hibiscus trees and multi-pronged spears tipped with bone.
-The many varieties of fish and shellfish - oysters, mussels and cockles - were supplemented with vegetables, grubs, birds, possums, wombats and kangaroos.
+The many varieties of fish and shellfish – oysters, mussels, and cockles – were supplemented with vegetables, grubs, birds, possums, wombats and kangaroos.
 With fish available all year round, there was no need to leave the coast for food.
 Although the population decreased significantly due to smallpox, the expansion of settlement and several other factors, there is evidence of Aborigines continuing to frequent Pyrmont with its fresh springs up to the 1870s, and even later there are references to ceremonial gatherings at Ultimo.